GoogleCloudPlatform/spanner-migration-tool/README.md

-HarbourBridge also [generates several files](#files-generated-by-harbourbridge) when it runs: a schema file, a report file (with detailed analysis of the conversion), and bad data file (if any data was dropped).
+HarbourBridge also [generates several files](#files-generated-by-harbourbridge) when it runs: a schema file, a report file (with detailed analysis of the conversion), and a bad data file (if any data was dropped).

 ### Verifying Results